ricecake/janus/model/README.md

 Pbkdf(Secret+time mod 5min), gives password.
 Can use sliding window like totp, but for encryption key. the 5min part should be configurable one function that takes the secret, and the time, and then does the code, and another that handles the offset bits, and can return a list of valid codes for a specific time window.
+Might also just use a simple list of possible secrets stored in the config

 Put the browser/session token in with auth code data, then can tie everything together when issuing access token. basically, we just need to put the associated authed browser session into the encrypted auth code.
 That way, when the code turns back into an access token,